irccom/test-servers/README.md

 - As much as possible uses the default config (we may enable features though).
 - The MOTD is just "This is the MOTD"
 - Throttling / connection limits are disabled.
+- Port 44xx is plaintext, 55xx is TLS, 66xx is websockets.